rust-lang/rfcs/text/0000-guaranteed-tco.md

 ## Discuss how this impacts the ability to read, understand, and maintain Rust code.
 Code is read and modified far more often than written; will the proposed feature make code easier to maintain?
-As this feature introduces a new keyword and is independent of existing code it has no impact on existing code.
+As the `become` keyword is already reserved, this has no impact on existing code.
 For code that does use this feature, it is required that a programmer understands the differences between `become` and `return`, it is difficult to judge how big this impact is without an initial implementation.
 One difference, however, is in debugging code that uses `become`.
 As the stack is not preserved, debugging context is lost which likely makes debugging